Frequently Asked Questions about CSSE

 What kinds of supports are available for CSSE students?

 All CSSE students receive typical Chatham County Schools Student Services support.
-Becasue our numbers are smaller, all of our students receive much one-on-one support from our staff each and every day.
+Because our numbers are smaller, all of our students receive much one-on-one support from our staff each and every day.
 As a college student, there are other supports offered to our students through CCCC's Academic Assistance Center.

 I'm not sure what I want to do when I graduate.
 Can I still apply?

 Absolutely.
 We don't expect all students to know what they want to do with their lives.
 Besides, plenty of college students change their minds, too!

 If you're motivated to get ahead in life, our staff will help you consider all of the options and choose the best courses for you.

 What if I decide late in high school to attend a four-year university?